mariusbanea/node-postgres-boilerplate-app/README.md

 ## How to set it up
 * Clone this repository to your local machine
 * Install the dependencies for the project (`npm install`)
+* If there are high vulnerabilities reported during the install, run (`npm audit fix --force`)
 * Ensure your PostgreSQL server is running
-* Create a User for this exercise
+* Create a User for this project
-* Create a database for the exercise with your user as the owner
+* Create a database for the project with your user as the owner
 * Rename the `example.env` file to `.env` and update the following fields with your database credentials:
   ```
    MIGRATION_DB_NAME=